vteam-com/Cards/README.md

 ## Features

-- 9 Card Golf Game 3 x 3
+- 12 Card Skyjo Game 4 x 3
 - 2 to 4 players
 - 1 or 2 deck of card
 - Drag and drop cards